"I told you!" shouted Ford, leaping to his feet. "Eddies in the space-time continuum!"

 Mind you, a fluid is anything that can flow, not just liquids.
 Air is a fluid, and when you have a steady wind blowing past, say, a Pacific island, you can get vortex shedding leading to von Kármán vortex streets.
 Here’s another fine example taken from space, showing vortices off Isla Alejandro Selkirk and Isla Robinson Crusoe off the coast of Chile.

 This phenomenon has everyday effects, too.
-Along the highway to and from my local airport there are metal warning posts with reflectors on them along the side of the highway.
+Along the highway to and from my local airport there are metal warning posts with reflectors on them.
 The metal posts are thin sheet metal, and the wind is commonly howling along the plains there.
 This causes vortex shedding off the posts.
 This applies a force to the post, pushing it to the side.
 But the post is flexible, so it bounces back.
 If the timing of the vortex shedding is in phase with the natural time it takes the post to flex and relax you get a resonance; the vibration is reinforced, and the post will continue to oscillate.

 On some days as I drive home the airport I see those posts really whipping back and forth, sometimes vibrating violently enough to rapidly move them many centimeters side-to-side (like the scene in “Close Encounters of the Third Kind” where the rotor wash from the government helicopter makes the sign posts vibrate).
 This can happen with car antennae and other anchored objects where there is wind blowing past them…like power lines, buildings, and tall towers.
 Engineers have to deal with this, because if the force gets too strong, the object can be damaged by the vibrations.